We’ve referred to LinkedIn as the ‘prospecting heaven’ on multiple occasions in our blog.

 While you definitely can just take a shot in the dark and hope for the best, there’s no guarantee that the content you produce that way will generate you any leads.
 In order for your actions to be successful, they need to be specific and targeted, which is only possible when you back them up with statistical data and substantial research.

-Before you start the process of ideating and creating content of your own, it’s essential to structure your efforts by understanding what works best for your target audience.
+Before you start the process of ideating and content creation of your own, it’s essential to structure your efforts by understanding what works best for your target audience.
 You need to set clear objectives for your LinkedIn content marketing strategy, profile your target audience, go through the practices your competitors employ to benchmark, and map out a plan of action.

 The ultimate goal of any for-profit organisation is to make money.
 It’s the OG driver behind everything businesses do.